-• UTI event page: updates made to UTI event section of the NHSN application to improve language consistency between event form and NHSN application.

-- General: e.g., replaced with "for example" and i.e., replaced with "specifically" throughout protocols. - Enrollment: updated language and consent process for NHSN Agreement to Participate.

-- Annual Facility Survey: To assist in improving data quality, a pop-up message will appear as a reminder to verify the primary testing method for C. difficile when: (1) An uncommon C. difficile testing method is selected (specifically, culture or cell cytotoxicity neutralization assay); or (2) "Other" is selected and the testing method that is manually typed in the space is equivalent to one of the provided testing methods. - Summary Data: Added a new required variable called "CDI Treatment Starts" to enable an estimate of CDI burden in a facility when empiric treatment for CDI occurs in the absence of confirmatory testing. - General: Clostridium difficile infection (CDI), also known as C. difficile infection, has been reclassified as Clostridioides difficile (CDI), also known as C. difficile infection.
-Note: Currently, the update is only reflected in the NHSN protocols, forms, and table of instructions. - Event Reporting-All Modules: To assist in improving data quality, a pop-up message will appear on the Event Page if the selected Resident Type (Short Stay [SS] or Long Stay [LS]) does not meet the NHSN definition based on the date of first admission and the event date. - UTI Event: Updates to urine culture requirements removed collection method specific criteria.
-Instead, to be considered a qualifying urine culture, the positive culture must contain no more than 2 species of microorganisms, at least one of which is a bacterium of $\geq 10^5$ CFU/ml. - Analysis and Reporting: In the NHSN line listing and rate tables, the column titles were updated to reflect the descriptive variable names as the default instead of the variable names. - Analysis and Reporting: The following additional variables added as columns to the default Line Listing - All CDI LabID Events: (1) CDI Assay; (2) Onset; - (3) Onset Description; and (4) Days: Admit to Event.
-Definitions for incident and recurrent CDI added as footnotes to Line Listing All CDI LabID Events.
+Release Year Summary of Revisions UTI event page: updates made to UTI event section of the NHSN application to improve language consistency between event form and NHSN application.
+General: e.g., replaced with "for example" and i.e., replaced with "specifically" throughout protocols.
+Enrollment: updated language and consent process for NHSN Agreement to Participate.
+Analysis: participation alerts line list and frequency table added to provide a summary of the NHSN alerts specific to LTC facilities (April 2018) Analysis: "facility name" variable has been added as a selection to facility 2019 Annual Facility Survey: To assist in improving data quality, a pop-up message will appear as a reminder to verify the primary testing method for C. difficile when: (1) An uncommon C. difficile testing method is selected (specifically, culture or cell cytotoxicity neutralization assay); or (2) "Other" is selected and the testing method that is manually typed in the space is equivalent to one of the provided testing methods.
+Summary Data: Added a new required variable called "CDI Treatment Starts" to enable an estimate of CDI burden in a facility when empiric treatment for CDI occurs in the absence of confirmatory testing.
+General: Clostridium difficile infection (CDI), also known as C. difficile infection, has been reclassified as Clostridioides difficile (CDI), also known as C. difficile infection.
+Note: Currently, the update is only reflected in the NHSN protocols, forms, and table of instructions.
+Event Reporting-All Modules: To assist in improving data quality, a pop-up message will appear on the Event Page if the selected Resident Type (Short Stay [SS] or Long Stay [LS]) does not meet the NHSN definition based on the date of first admission and the event date.
+UTI Event: Updates to urine culture requirements - removed collection method specific criteria.
+Instead, to be considered a qualifying urine culture, the positive culture must contain no more than 2 species of microorganisms, at least one of which is a bacterium of ≥ 105 CFU/ml.
+Analysis and Reporting: In the NHSN line listing and rate tables, the column titles were updated to reflect the descriptive variable names as the default instead of the variable names.
+Analysis and Reporting: The following additional variables added as columns to the default Line Listing - All CDI LabID Events: (1) CDI Assay; (2) Onset; Onset Description; and (4) Days: Admit to Event.
+Definitions for incident and recurrent CDI added as footnotes to Line Listing - All CDI LabID Events.
+NHSN interactive das